h0rck/classifiers/README.md

 classifiers is designed to streamline document processing workflows by automating the extraction of relevant information from various document types and classifying them based on customizable rule sets.
 It features a console interface for easy interaction and uses a configurable architecture to adapt to different document processing needs.

+## ✨ How It Works ✨

+The document classification system automatically categorizes documents based on their content and predefined rules:

+### 1. Classification Rules
+> Rules are defined with a document type and a set of keywords that identify that type.
+> The system matches these keywords against document content to determine its category.

+### 2. Document Processing
+> **Extract** → **Classify** → **Organize**
+>
+> - **Extract**: The system pulls text content from various document formats
+> - **Classify**: It applies classification rules to determine document type
+> - **Organize**: Documents are sorted according to their classification

+### 3. File Browser Interface
+> Navigate your file system with ease:
+>
+> - 📁 Browse directories with a clear visual representation
+> - 📄 Select individual files for processing
+> - 🔍 Filter by supported file types
+> - ⌨️ Enter paths manually when needed

+### 4. Classification Rules Management
+> Take control of your document rules:
+>
+> - 📋 View and edit current classification rules
+> - 🔄 Reload rules from external files
+> - 🔀 Select different rule sets for different document types

+### Supported Document Types

+The classifier can identify various document types including:
+- 📊 Invoices
+- 📜 Contracts
+- 🧾 Receipts
+- 📝 Reports
+- ➕ And more, depending on your rule configurations

+### Extending the Classifier

+The system follows a plugin architecture allowing for:
+- Adding new document types via rule definitions
+- Implementing custom classifiers for specialized document formats
+- Creating extraction strategies for different file types

 ## Features

 - Automated document data extraction